Spuckwaffel/DMALib/README.md

 - good documentation and clean code

 Feel free to modify the code or make it better.
 Replace the example dlls with your own dlls.
-The program expects you to have the dlls at the root directory when shipping the program.
+The program expects you to have the dlls FTD3XX.dll, leechcore.dll and vmm.dll (download them from your DMA supplier) at the root directory when shipping the program.